 Shopping cart migration in general or migration to Shopify in particular is no longer scary with the help of LitExtension.
-You only need 3 simple steps to automatically transfer every important data from your old store to your new store on Shopify accurately and securely.
-If you are wondering how the process looks like, check out our tutorial video below:
+Therefore, you only need 3 simple steps to automatically transfer every important data from your old store to your new store on Shopify accurately and securely.
+However, if you are wondering how the process looks like, check out our tutorial video below:

 If you’ve just finished a migration with LitExtension, here is the checklist to set up Shopify store after a platform migration.